Skip to Content

 If you have severe COPD, you will be short of breath with most activities.
 You may be admitted to the hospital more often.

-Talk with your doctor about breathing machines and end-of-life care.
+Talk with your provider about breathing machines and end-of-life care as the disease progresses.

 With COPD, you may have other health problems such as: